ksindi/managers-playbook/README.md

 Every team should possess six key attributes:

-1. Autonomy: Teams should operate in a manner where their work streams are independent of other teams.
+1. **Autonomy**: Teams should operate in a manner where their work streams are independent of other teams.
 This allows them to make decisions without requiring approvals from outside their team.
-2. Mastery of Domain: Teams should be experts in their specific domain.
+2. **Mastery of Domain**: Teams should be experts in their specific domain.
 This encompasses a deep knowledge of the product, the code base, and the business landscape.
-3. Purpose: Teams need to comprehend the larger picture and discern how their contributions align with it.
+3. **Purpose**: Teams need to comprehend the larger picture and discern how their contributions align with it.
 This understanding lends clarity to the 'why' behind their tasks.
-4. Clarity: Ruthlessly prioritize your projects and make sure your team isn't fragmented across too many initiatives.
+4. **Clarity**: Ruthlessly prioritize your projects and make sure your team isn't fragmented across too many initiatives.
 This allows them to focus on the most important work.
-5. Urgency: The best engineers want to be challenged and to work on projects that matter.
+5. **Urgency**: The best engineers want to be challenged and to work on projects that matter.
 Teams should be tackling problems that are both important and urgent.
-6. Efficiency: Teams should be able to operate with minimal overhead.
+6. **Efficiency**: Teams should be able to operate with minimal overhead.
 This is accomplished by having greating tooling and a clear processes (e.g. testing, change management, etc.).

 Lacking these pillars, teams risk being less effective and may experience diminished motivation.

+For further reading check out [Team Topologies](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819).

 ## Coaching